ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-infrastructure-physical.md

 * **x** represents the x86_64 CPU architecture.
 * **2** represents the current generation of processors (Cascade Lake).
 * **d** represents NVMe U.2 SSDs.
-* The field between the two dashes is "metal" for {{site.data.keyword.cloud_notm}} bare metal server.
+* The field between the two hyphen (-) characters is "metal" for {{site.data.keyword.cloud_notm}} bare metal server.
-* The field after the second dash contains information about the number of vCPU and the memory size (in GB).
+* The field after the second hyphen (-) contains information about the number of vCPU and the memory size (in GB).
 For example, "192x768" means that this profile has 192 vCPU and a memory of 768 GB.

 The previous example shows a **Balanced bare metal** profile with **192 vCPU** and **768 GB memory**.
 The profile has the **Cascade Lake processors** and **NVMe U.2 SSDs for additional storage**.
 For a detailed listing of available profiles with their specifications for the VMware {{site.data.keyword.cloud_notm}} bare metal server for {{site.data.keyword.vpc_short}}, see the [x86-64 bare metal server profiles](/docs/vpc?topic=vpc-bare-metal-servers-profile&interface=ui).